cegeka/puppet-thycotic/README.md

     # debug = false
     # cache_path = /tmp
     # wsdl = file:///<path to your module>/lib/puppet/parser/functions/WSDL
+    # domain =

+Orgcode is only required if you are using the Online Thycotic Secret Server edition, it can be empty if you are using a local installed edition.

 The configuration file can be located in three places by default.
 It is searched for in the following order: